 as well as a third choice to call Pets Best for additional choices to fit our needs.
 We were impressed with the low cost of $7.74 for one of the pets we assessed.
 Accident and Cancer only plans also exist for those that are looking only for coverage or either expensive event.
 Pets Best also allows customers to pay monthly, quarter, semi annually or annually with the longer term options providing the biggest savings potential.

-For an additional $22.00 each month a pet owner can add Best Wellness to their pet insurance.
+A pet owner can add Best Wellness to their pet insurance, starting at $22 per month.
 This covers wellness exams, blood tests, heartworm tests, vaccinations, flea and tick prevention, teeth cleaning, spay/neuter and other maintenance-related items.
 This is a great way to save money in providing a pet the best care possible.

 Pets Best clearly outlines what is and is not covered in their plan.
-It was comforting to see that they do cover cancer procedures, acupuncture, MRI, CAT Scans, X-rays, surgeries and so much more.
-Pets Best has some exclusions when a pet is enrolled in their insurance plan after the age of two.
-Some of those exclusions listed were:
+It was comforting to see that they do cover hereditary and congenital conditions, cancer procedures, acupuncture, MRI, CAT Scans, X-rays, surgeries and so much more.

-Customer service is available via phone or email from 7-7 Monday thru Friday, and from 10-2 Saturdays in the event that you have a question regarding your pet insurance or benefits.
+Customer service is available via phone, live chat, or email from 7am to 7pm Monday thru Friday, and from 10-2 Saturdays in the event that you have a question regarding your pet insurance or benefits.

 Pets Best strives to be up front and clear about what their policies do and do not cover.
 This contrasts with some other companies, which are not so transparent about their policies.
 Customer friendly options such as veterinarian choice, online claims filing, direct deposit of payment, and more really made Pets Best stand out from the crowd.
 If you are comparing quotes and insurance policies, Pets Best is a great option